 Written by Brian Boucher

 Austin’s reputation for bohemian living was cemented among the indie-film set by Richard Linklater’s “Slacker,” a cult classic set in the city and shot for $23,000 in 1989.
-One memorable exchange runs along the lines of: Character A: “Sorry I’m late.”
+One memorable exchange runs: Character A: “Sorry I’m late.”
 Character B: “That’s okay.
 Time doesn’t exist.”

-Those 184 people a day have to live somewhere, and the continuous influx has led to a very competitive housing market.
-When Curbed magazine reported this summer on the city’s “wild” real estate market, it led with an anecdote about an East Austin house without centralair-conditioning that got snapped up in four days for $2.6 million, $850,000 above the listing price.
-A home in not-very-trendy Brushy Creek got almost a hundred offers in a weekend.
+When Curbed magazine reported in summer 2021 on the city’s “wild” real estate market, it led with an anecdote about an East Austin house without central air-conditioning that got snapped up in four days for $2.6 million, $850,000 above the listing price.
+A home in not-very-trendy Brushy Creek got almost 100 offers in a weekend.

 “Totally insane,” said one agent.

 But even the poster child for hot, hot markets is beginning to return to pre-pandemic levels, according to a mid-year report from the Austin Board of Realtors (ABoR).
 For the first time since November 2019, housing inventory actually rose, and June saw home price growth slow down.

 “The trajectory of our market over the last two years was unsustainable and it was in no way going to last,” ABoR president Cord Shiflet said in a press release.
 It’s still a seller’s market, he said, and homes were still selling above asking in June, but then again listing prices have dipped.

 Shiflet sees an upside for buyers, saying they have “more bargaining power than at any point since before the pandemic.”